sje30/cnw22/README.md

 This is the home page for the workshop to be held Wed 9th November 2-4pm.

-We will meet on Teams.
-Further details TBC.
-(Spoiler alert: Julia code to follow here.
-If you are able to install [Julia](https://julialang.org/downloads/) then you should be able to follow along, although not necessary.
+We will meet on Teams in the Deep learning channel.

 ## Recording